Psalms Psalms 90-114 Summary

 - The writer is looking for roommates.
 Faithless need not apply.

 - The only thing that lasts is God.
 (And Twinkies.)
 No expiration date, no lapse of memory.
+Which is all that seems to comfort our long-suffering author, who really can't wait to stop eating ashes as his food (understandably).

 - Now the writer gets deep—surprise, surprise—and reflects on how short his time on earth is.